-This accounted to Elizabeth for Mr Wickham's being among them.
+This accounted to Elizabeth for Mr. Wickham's being among them.

-Mrs Reynolds then directed their attention to one of Miss Darcy, drawn when she was, only eight years old.
+Mrs. Reynolds then directed their attention to one of Miss Darcy, drawn when she was only eight years old.

-"And is Miss Darcy as handsome as her brother?" said Mr Gardiner.
+"And is Miss Darcy as handsome as her brother?" said Mrs. Gardiner.

-"Oh! yes-the handsomest young lady that ever was seen; and so accomplished!-She plays and sings all day long.
-In the next room is a new instrument just come down for her-a present from my master; she comes here tomorrow with him."
+"Oh! yes--the handsomest young lady that ever was seen; and so accomplished!--She plays and sings all day long.
+In the next room is a new instrument just come down for her--a present from my master; she comes here to-morrow with him."

-Mr. Gardiner, whose manners were easy and pleasant, encouraged her communicativeness by his questions and remarks: Mrs Reynolds, either from pride and attachment, had evidently great pleasure in talking of her master and his sister. " Is your master much at Pemberley in the course of the year?"
+Mr. Gardiner, whose manners were very easy and pleasant, encouraged her communicativeness by his questions and remarks; Mrs. Reynolds, either by pride or attachment, had evidently great pleasure in talking of her master and his sister.

+"Is your master much at Pemberley in the course of the year?"